ritamsarmah/song-track-parser/README.md

 # TrackParser
+Parses a list of track information for an album entered in any text format.
+Outputs result as comma-separated values and allows export to disk as a CSV file.
+Uses NSRegularExpression to parse input.

 <img src="https://github.com/ritamsarmah/track-parser/raw/master/demo.gif" height="400">

-Converts a list of an album's track information in any format into comma-separated values for export to disk.
-Uses NSRegularExpression to parse input.